 Broad-based business or economic disruptions could adversely affect our ongoing or planned research, development and commercialization activities.
 For example, in December 2019, an outbreak of a novel strain of coronavirus originated in Wuhan, China, and has since spread globally.
-To date, the COVID-19 pandemic has caused significant disruptions to the U.S. and global economy and has contributed to significant volatility and negative pressure in financial markets.
-The global impact of the outbreak is continually evolving and, as additional cases of the virus are identified, many countries, including the U.S., have reacted by instituting quarantines, restrictions on travel and mandatory closures of businesses.
-Certain states and cities, including where we or the third parties with whom we engage operate, have also reacted by instituting quarantines, restrictions on travel, "shelter in place" rules, restrictions on types of business that may continue to operate, and/or restrictions on the types of construction projects that may continue.
+To date, the COVID-19 pandemic has caused significant disruptions to the U.S. and global economy and has contributed to significant volatility in financial markets.
+The global impact of the outbreak is continually evolving and, as the virus spreads and additional cases are identified, many countries, including the U.S., have reacted by instituting quarantines, restrictions on travel and mandatory closures of businesses.
+Since March 2020, certain states and cities, including where we or the third parties with whom we engage operate, have reacted by instituting quarantines, restrictions on travel, "shelter in place" rules, restrictions on types of business that may continue to operate, and/or restrictions on the types of construction projects that may continue.
 For example, on March 23, 2020, the Governor of Massachusetts ordered all individuals living in the Commonwealth of Massachusetts to stay at their place of residence for an indefinite period of time (subject to certain exceptions to facilitate authorized necessary activities) to mitigate the impact of the COVID-19 pandemic.
 The Governor of Michigan issued a substantially similar executive order applicable to Michigan residents on March 23, 2020.
-In both instances, the executive orders exempt certain individuals needed to maintain continuity of operations of critical infrastructure sectors as determined by the federal government, and the governors of both Massachusetts and Michigan have clarified that biopharmaceutical research and development is essential and exempt, however, these government policies and directives are subject to change.
+In both instances, the executive orders exempted certain individuals needed to maintain continuity of operations of critical infrastructure sectors as determined by the federal government, and the governors of both Massachusetts and Michigan have clarified that biopharmaceutical research and development is essential and exempt.
+Since March, the steps taken by many state and local officials have helped to slow the spread of the virus in certain regions of the United States.
+As a result, some states - including Massachusetts and Michigan - have instituted plans to ease the restrictions on workplaces and individuals in an effort to reopen the economies of those regions.
+On May 18, 2020, the governor of Massachusetts issued an order and report outlining the phased reopening of physical workplaces.
+Similarly, on May 18, 2020, the State of Michigan issued Executive Orders 2020-91 and 2020-92 allowing the re-opening of some businesses that had been formerly ordered to be closed.
+Both state orders require businesses to implement mandatory training and protection measures for their employees who continue to work in the office setting.